Quantitative propagation of chaos for generalized Kac particle systems: Introduction and main result

-for some $p\geq 1$ (notice that in Kac's model \eqref{eq:LR} is satisfied with $p=2$).
-In the case $p=1$, for non-negative $\L$, $\R$, $\tL$ and $\tR$, condition \eqref{eq:LR} can be seen as \emph{exact} conservation of total wealth in each interaction.
+for some $p\geq1$ [notice that in Kac's model (\ref{eqLR}) is satisfied with $p=2$].
+In the case $p=1$, for nonnegative $\L$, $\R$, $\tL$ and $\tR$, condition (\ref{eqLR}) can be seen as \emph{exact} conservation of total wealth in each interaction.
 The weaker condition

-interpreted as conservation of wealth only \emph{in the mean} (so that risky trades with possible gain or loss of total wealth in each interaction are allowed), has also been considered in order to obtain wider classes of equilibrium distributions for the nonlinear dynamics (see \cite{matthes-toscani2008}, \cite{bassetti-ladelli-matthes2011}).
+interpreted as conservation of wealth only \emph{in the mean} (so that risky trades with possible gain or loss of total wealth in each interaction are allowed), has also been considered in order to obtain wider classes of equilibrium distributions for the nonlinear dynamics [see \citet{matthes-toscani2008}, \citet {bassetti-ladelli-matthes2011}].